 Congratulations to the Winners and Finalists of Paradise City’s

+Congratulations to the Winners and Finalists of Paradise City’s 2023 Collectors Recognition Awards!
+Thousands of you, our patrons, participated in this competition.
 Voters recognized artists and makers for their achievements in each media category – Art and Sculpture; Furniture and Home Furnishings; Fashion and Jewelry.
-Thousands of art lovers and fine craft connoisseurs participated in this online competition, making their choices from among 200 of Paradise City Arts Festival’s artists and makers.
-The votes were remarkably close, and Paradise City thanks everyone for their participation.
+The votes were remarkably close, and we thank everyone for their participation.

 READ ALL ABOUT THE WINNERS AND FINALISTS!

 RUTH ODILE, First Prize, Art and Sculpture

 Ruth Odile has lived on Cape Cod for forty years.
 She is profoundly influenced by the watery landscapes that surround her.
 The salt marshes take on new colors with every season and time of day.
 She paints largely from her imagination, loose sketches, and memory.
 She says, “Painting from memory keeps my style loose, and results in a painting that is about the feeling of the place rather than the location.
 Because I don’t paint a specific place, I’m inviting you, the viewer, to bring your own experience to the painted landscape.”